TheBlueZayn/Netflix-EDA/README.md

 ## Steps
 - Loading CSV file into a dataframe and inspecting it
+- Data Exploration
-- Data Wrangling and Cleaning
+- Data Cleaning and Wrangling
-- Visualisations
+- Data Visualisations

 ## Contributions
 To make a contribution, create a new branch and make a pull request.